Xinyun-Zhou/Android-Project/items/19_10_2022_Meeting_Minutes.md

   - Transfer resources from one account to another.
 - Discuss about use the firebase or local files:
   - Not decide yet, but well decide before next meeting.
+- Move the Meeting minutes in the wiki to the item folder
+  - We just know that we should upload our meeting notes to the item folder.
+So we will move what we have for the first meeting minutes and the second meeting minutes on the wiki page to the item folder.
+In addition, we will not remove these files from the wiki, because the wiki contains the time for our updating these files.
+Also, we are using Microsoft teams to contact each other, the meeting time is shown on our chat history as well.
 - Discussion about assigning work
 - Decided on time for the next meeting.
 - Meeting adjourned.